Toronto, ON M5V 3A8

 About Eva's Initiatives:

-In F2016, Eva's received donations of $2.6m making it a mid-cap charity.
-Its administrative costs are 10% of total revenues and its fundraising costs account for 27% of donations.
-For every dollar donated, 62 cents goes to the cause, falling just below Ci’s reasonable range.
-Eva’s has funding reserves of $2.1m which cover 6 months of program costs.
-This indicates that Eva’s needs funding.
+The charity received $6.1m in government funding, representing 65% of total revenues.
+Administrative costs are 9% of revenues and fundraising costs are 33% of donations.
+For every $1 donated, 59 cents go to the cause, falling below Ci’s reasonable range.
+Eva’s has $1.6m in funding reserves which could cover program costs for just over 3 months.
+This indicates a need for funding.

-NOTE: These figures are based off a nine-month period ending September 30th 2016 as Eva’s moved their year-end date from December to September.
+F2016 figures reflect a nine-month period ending September 30, 2016 as Eva’s moved its year-end date from December to September.

-This charity report is an update that is being reviewed by Eva's Initiatives.
+This charity report is an update that has been sent to Eva’s Initiatives for Homeless Youth for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending September